 Every 80 percent lower we sell is proudly made in the U.S.A. from quality billet aluminum (6061-T6), mil-spec forged aluminum (7075-T6), or weapons-grade polymer.

-Officially called a “receiver blank” by the Bureau of Alcohol, Tobacco, and firearms (ATF), an 80% lower is an unfinished receiver that isn’t considered a firearm.
+Officially called a “receiver blank” by the Bureau of Alcohol, Tobacco, and firearms (ATF), an 80% lower is an unfinished receiver that isn’t considered a firearm under federal law.
 Cutting and drilling the lower at home with hand tools turns it into a ready-to-build firearm by legal definition.
-Whether it’s an AR-15 80 lower, AR-10 80 lower, 1911 frame, or a polymer 80% pistol frame, thousands of shooters have built reliable and accurate rifles and pistols with our units.
+Whether it’s an AR-15 80 lower or AR-10 80 lower, thousands of shooters have built reliable and accurate rifles and pistols with our units.

 Execute the right to bear arms today.
-Your build awaits!
+Your build awaits.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
-At 80-lower.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
+At 80-Lower.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.